LucaMacesanu/imitation_mario/README.md

 ## Usage
 1. Set up your environment from the environment.yaml file.
+2. Run main.py with the --user flag.
+Example: ```python main.py --user "my_name"```
-2. Run main.py and play the game: 'w' and 'd' to move, 'o' to jump.
+3. Play the game with: 'w' and 'd' to move, 'o' to jump.
-3. Recordings are automatically saved locally in the recordings folder.
+4. Recordings are automatically saved locally in the recordings folder.

 ## Contributors
 Luca Macesanu